mdadm Command: Tutorial & Examples

 This command provides a comprehensive overview of your RAID devices, including their current status, disk health, and any failures or inconsistencies.

-Example 3: Rebuilding a Failed Disk
+Example 3: Rebuilding a failed disk

 When a disk in your RAID array fails, you need to replace it and rebuild the array.
-Assuming /dev/sdb1 has failed and has been replaced with a new disk, you can rebuild it using the following command:
+Assuming /dev/sdb1

 mdadm --manage /dev/md0 --add /dev/sdb1

-This command instructs mdadm to add /dev/sdb1 back to the RAID array /dev/md0 for the rebuilding process.
+back to the RAID array /dev/md0

-Example 4: Scan Devices and Start RAID
+Example 4: Scanning devices and starting RAID

 mdadm --assemble --scan